CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Add

-Adds an object to the end of the ObservableList.
+Adds an item to the end of the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int>();